adrianbota/gdrive-appdata/README.md

 ## Including it in your app
 The distribution file is inside the `dist` folder.
-Including that file in your html file, will reveal a global variable named `GDriveAppData` which makes the config and API available.
+Including that file in your html file will expose a global variable named `GDriveAppData` which makes the config and API available.

 ## Configuration
 The default configuration looks like: